 You need to make sure that the image size you are uploading should be less that 2MB.
 Otherwise, it will give an error.
 You can give any width to the image.

-You can resize you image here.
+You can resize the image with this image resizing tool.
 Once you have successfully uploaded the image you can see the number of Augmentable stars.
 More the stars, better and easier will be the tracking.
 So, try to have an image with maximum stars (5).

 You can also see the tracking sites on your image.
 Here, I made my laptop’s keypad as the tracking image.